pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 Here we define how many model simulations we want to do.
 A large number will give more reliable results, but will take longer to compute.
 It is useful to set it to a low number for testing, and increase it for your final analysis.

 ```@example Main
 nsims = 1000
 ```
-<br/><br/>

 # 1. Simulate from existing data
-@DANIEL: in welcher situation ist das zB nüzlich
-TODO: If the data (of a previous study is available, you can use it to generate??....)
-In the first step we specify our model.
+For the first example we are going to simulate bootstrapped data from an existing data set.
+The data we will be using through out this tutorial is a study about @DANIEL!!!???
+The dependent variable is reaction time.
+The independent variables are speaker, precision and load.
-@DANIEL:: briefly describe the dataset
+TODO: briefly describe the dataset

+We have to load the data and define some characteristics like the contrasts and the underlying model.

 Load existing data:
 ```@example Main